melvio/hopla/README.md

 for Hopla to use.
 If you want to use a different file, you can set the `${HOPLA_AUTH_FILE}` environment variable to choose your own path.

-After this you can use hopla.
+After this, you can use hopla.
 The supported commands can be found by running:
 ```bash
 $ hopla --help
 hopla - another habitica cli